 - Season with salt & pepper, and add a dash of cayenne.
 Toss to distribute.
 Allow the fish to marinate for 30 more minutes.
 The fish should being to turn opaque and white (it may not be completely opaque).
 Serve immediately.

-- Serving tip: ceviche is usually served with small pieces of toast (here’s a paleo recipe), crackers (here’s a paleo recipe), or chips, but I often serve it on a piece of lettuce, like a lettuce wrap.
+- Serving tip: ceviche is usually served with small pieces of toast (here’s a paleo recipe), crackers, chips, or toastones, but I often serve it on a piece of lettuce, like a lettuce wrap.